Volunteer, in the time of COVID-19

 - Household chores with minimal indoor time (ex: relighting a pilot light or changing a smoke detector battery).

 - Visiting outside in the fresh air (at least 6 feet apart).

 Additionally, our intake process has been modified during this time of physical distancing.
-All in-person volunteer trainings through April are canceled.
+All in-person volunteer trainings are postponed until further notice.

 To get started,